-Over the past three years, GSS has established and continues to deliver training aimed at educating both Agencies and Vendors on procurement Code, processes, templates, methodologies, use of the transparent sharing of contracts and related utilization data, and the state's checkbook and procurement card spend information.
-Trainings created and delivered include Vendor Day, "How To Do Business With The State of Delaware", Procurement Basics and Formal Procurements presentations.
-In FY17, GSS has presented the following agency programs:
+Over the past several years, GSS has established and continues to deliver training aimed at educating both Agencies and Vendors on procurement Code, processes, templates, methodologies, use of the transparent sharing of contracts and related utilization data, and the state's checkbook and procurement card spend information.
+Trainings created and delivered include Vendor Day, "How to Do Business With the State of Delaware", Procurement Basics and Formal Procurements presentations.
+To date, GSS has presented the following agency programs:

-- Procurement Basics two (2) classes with 71 attendees - Formal Procurements 1 one (1) class with 29 attendees - Formal Procurements 2 two (2) classes with 49 attendees
+- Procurement Basics twenty (20) classes with 602 attendees - Formal Procurements 1 thirteen (13) classes with 375 attendees - Formal Procurements 2 eleven (11) classes with 307 attendees

 Agency-level trainings consist of the Procurement Basics, Formal Procurements 1 and Formal Procurements 2 and are typically held at 100 Enterprise Place in Dover.
-On request, GSS will hold events at other locations; by example, in FY15, one Procurement Basics class was held at a Department of Agriculture facility in Camden, DE, at the specific request of the Agency.